 The Master of Arts in Education provides opportunities for students with teacher licensure to enhance their knowledge base in their chosen academic discipline and to begin pursuit of credentials that will enable them to have upward mobility in the education profession.
-The Curriculum and Instruction (Instructional Technology) concentration does not require licensure.
+The Special/education Concentration and instructional Technology Specialization do not require licensure.